KUHLwasStolen/E92dashModEnder3Display/README.md

 The project should be compatible with all cars from the E9x series, but I only have access to an E92, which is why I named the repository like that.

+Here is some logged sample data.
+The x-axis represents the time in seconds from when the drive started and the y-axis is longitudinal acceleration in m/s².
 <img src="pictures/accelLongPlot.png" alt="plot of longitudinal acceleration"/>

 ## !!!Disclaimer!!!